Rebuilding Albany High School

 Investing in our students.
 Investing in our community.
 Investing in our future.

-Construction is underway on a $179.9 million project to renovate and expand Albany High School.
+Construction began in 2018 on a $179.9 million project to renovate and expand Albany High School.
 The project will add more than 250,000 square feet of new facilities and completely renovate the existing 378,000-square-foot complex.
-The project will expand the school's capacity to about 3,000 students; Albany High enrolls about 2,500 students currently and has run out of space to add new classrooms as the district's enrollment grows.
+The project will expand the school's capacity to about 3,000 students; Albany High enrolls about 2,500 students currently and has run out of space to add new classrooms.

 In April 2018, new construction began including a three-story academic building behind the school as the major element of Phase 1, which is scheduled to be completed in February 2020.
 Construction is also under way on Phase 2, including a new building for art and music classrooms, which is expected to be completed in fall 2020.
 The school’s open courtyard also will be enclosed in subsequent phases.

 Renovations throughout the seven-year project will include a complete makeover of the current three-story academic wing, which will include space for career and technical education programs currently housed three blocks away at Abrookin Career and Technical Center.